teracyhq/blog/source/_posts/2014-10-07-bootflat-ui-kit-for-sketch.markdown

 <!-- more -->

-You may don't beleive how much time this application have saved us when designing UI.
+You may not believe how much time this application have saved us when designing UI.
 It's simple, fast and so connected to the way designers work.
 You definitely should give Sketch a try in your next project.
 There are already a lot of articles about how Sketch excels in designing UI.
 Here to name a few: